Parallel Contests for Crowdsourcing Reviews: Existence and Quality of Equilibria: A Single Proposal: The Quality Objective

 Let $E_t \subseteq V$, $G_t \subseteq V$, and $Z_t \subseteq V$ be the sets of the agents that wrote an excellent, a good, and no review respectively at step $t$.
 Assume for now that the utilities of the agents of every set is non-negative, and let $g(E_t, G_t, Z_t)$ be a function which refines the current strategies of the agents.
 Specifically $g(E_t, G_t, Z_t) = (E_{t+1}, G_{t+1}, Z_{t+1})$ such that: \begin{itemize} \item Let $i'$ be the agent with the minimum index in set $G_t$.
 If for $i'$ is beneficial to convert her good review to an excellent, then $E_{t+1} = E_t \cup \{i'\}$.
 Notice that if this conversion is not beneficial for agent $i'$, then it is not beneficial for any $i \in G_t$, as $s_i' \leq s_i$.
 Moreover, observe that if agent $i'$ is not able to write an excellent review (although it is beneficial for her) due to constraint $T$, then the same holds for any agent in $G_t$. \item Let $i_1 > i_2 > \ldots > i_{\alpha-1}$ be the largest $\alpha - 1$ indices in $G_t$.
 For them, it may be the case that a good review yields a negative utility, now that an excellent review has been added.
 The reason for this is that after the conversion of one review from excellent to good, the denominator of the reward has been increased by an additional factor of $\alpha-1$.
-This implies that at most $\alpha-1$ agents from $G_t$ now have negative utilities, and it must be the case that they are also the ones with the highest $s_i$'s.
-Starting from $i_1$, we remove up to $\alpha - 1$ of these agents from $G_t$ to $Z_t$.
-Therefore, we obtain $G_{t+1}$, where every agent obtains a non-negative utility from their review, as well as $Z_{t+1}$ which contains every agent in $Z_t$, along with the newly added players that were removed from $G_t$. \end{itemize} By the definition of function $g(\cdot)$, it is clear that repeated application on the inputs $(E_t, G_t, Z_t)$ would eventually reach a steady state (i.e., a \emph{fixpoint}) $(E_F, G_F, Z_F)$, such that $g(E_F, G_F, Z_F) = (E_F, G_F, Z_F)$.
+Removing at most $\alpha-1$ agents from $G_t$, choosing the ones with the highest $s_i$'s, is enough to bring the denominator back to what it was before, thus guaranteeing that the newly formed set has only agents with non-negative utility.
+So, starting from $i_{\alpha-1}$, we remove up to $\alpha - 1$ of these agents from $G_t$ to $Z_t$, one by one until there are no agents with negative utility.
+Therefore, we obtain $G_{t+1}$, where every agent obtains a non-negative utility from their review, as well as $Z_{t+1}$ which contains every agent in $Z_t$, along with the newly added agents that were removed from $G_t$. \end{itemize} By the definition of function $g(\cdot)$, it is clear that repeated application on the inputs $(E_t, G_t, Z_t)$ would eventually reach a steady state (i.e., a \emph{fixpoint}) $(E_F, G_F, Z_F)$, such that $g(E_F, G_F, Z_F) = (E_F, G_F, Z_F)$.
 This is clear as after each application, the sets $E_{t+1}$, $Z_{t+1}$ are supersets of sets $E_t$ and $Z_t$ respectively, while $G_{t+1}$ is a subset of $G_t$.
 Since the number of agents is finite this procedure will eventually stop.
 We will show that the fixpoint of $g(\cdot)$ starting from $(\emptyset, G_0, V\setminus G_0)$ (our initial configuration) is in fact a pure Nash equilibrium.
 So let $(E_t, G_t, Z_t) = g^t(\emptyset, G_0, V\setminus G_0)$ be the sets resulting from $t$ composed applications of $g$, where $g^0$ is the identity function.